Areas of practice

 Her unique services combine counselling with coaching in order to help her clients not only cope with crisis, but simultaneously discover how to make use of their master keys, unlocking doors to fulfilling and productive lives.

 Michelle assists her clients in coping with:

-Currently, Dr. Mann is affiliated with the Counselling Psychology and School Counselling programs at the Vancouver Campus of City University of Seattle.
-She is also associated with the Community Counselling program at Vancouver Community College.
+Currently, Dr. Mann is affiliated with Justice Institute of British Columbia, the Counselling Psychology and School Counselling programs at the Vancouver Campus of City University of Seattle and Adler University Campus in Vancouver.
+She was associated with the Community Counselling program at Vancouver Community College.
 Being involved in innovative mental health research and program development helps her provide clients with evidence-based therapy.

-Michelle is a passionate advocate for the promotion of resiliency, adjustment, self-esteem, self-regulation, social support and happiness in everyday life.
+Michelle is a passionate advocate for the promotion of resiliency, adjustment, self-esteem, self-regulation of behaviour, social support and happiness in everyday life.
 Her clients have reported their therapy experiences as "life-changing".
 Many noticed an increased resilience, motivation and improved coping skills.
 The majority noted a significant improvement in their sense of mental well-being and quality of life.

 Michelle develops and implements counselling programs for emotional and social growth.
 Her mental health initiative for school children, "I Am the Key," has been recognized as a promising program by several major health institutions, including Mental Health Europe.
 She has presented her work at numerous conferences and workshops.
 Michelle has worked as a consultant, and has supported many organizations both locally and internationally in the fields of mental health promotion and the prevention of mental disorders and social problems.